autumnleaves123/info-2300-final-project/documents/design-plan.md

 [Use the GenderMag method to evaluate your wireframes.]

-[Pick a persona that you believe will help you address the gender bias within your design.]
+[Pick a persona that you believe will help you address the gender bias within your design.
+Tell us why you picked your persona in 1-3 sentences.

-I've selected **[Abby/Patricia/Patrick/Tim]** as my persona.

-I've selected my persona because...
-[Tell us why you picked your persona in 1-3 sentences.
 Your explanation should include why your persona will help you address gender-inclusiveness bugs in your design.]

+We've selected **Abby** as our persona.
+She is suitable because our website has a wide range of audiences, from those who feel more comfortable using technology and enjoy learning by tinkering, to those who prefer perusing static webpages to access the information that they need.

+Abby represents users who already have some familiarity with using technology to accomplish tasks, but has low confidence about doing unfamiliar computing tasks, and is risk averse about using unfamiliar technologies that might need her to spend extra time on them.
+We want to design our webpage so that it is easily accessible to such a group of users, by focusing on presenting information in a well-structured manner, and creating tools (mainly forms) that are consistent across the website and follow the same methodical steps.

+Most of the executive board members and club members are female, so Abby would also be representative of the major users of the website.
+We will design our website with Abby in mind to help address gender-inclusiveness bugs in our design.

 ### Tasks